Biennale of Sydney

 We are committed to making reasonable adjustments to provide a positive, barrier-free recruitment process and supportive workplace.
 If you are applying for a position and have support or access requirements, let us know in your application or by contacting the nominated person in the advertisement.

-The Biennale of Sydney believes that art should be accessible to all.
-Thanks to our generous supporters, our exhibitions are presented with free admission for all to enjoy.
+The Biennale of Sydney believes that art should be accessible to everyone.
+Thanks to our generous supporters, our exhibitions are presented with free admission.
 For our employees, we provide professional development opportunities to enrich and develop your love of the arts while valuing the specific skills and experiences you bring to the Biennale of Sydney.
 As a not-for-profit organisation, we also offer salary packaging options.

 APPLYING FOR THE ROLE